Mitchus/nigschule/Englisch/Obama.md

-The speech delivered by President Barack Obama on September 20, 2016, is concerned with the progress made during his presidency and the contemporary global challenges.
+The speech delivered by President Barack Obama on September 20, 2016, is concerned with the progress made during his presidency and the present global challenges.

 1. Metaphor